> Eliza Carthy > Songs > Blow the Winds

 Cyril Barber of Felsham, Suffolk, sang Hail the Dewy Morning on one of Veterans Songs Sung in Suffolk cassettes published in 1987/89, and on the 2000 Veteran anthology CD, Songs Sung in Suffolk

 Eliza Carthy sang Blow the Winds in 1998 on her album Rice, accompanying herself on fiddle and djembe, and with Ed Boyd playing bouzouki.
 They followed it by Eliza’s tune The Game of Draughts.
-This track was reissued in 2003 on Eliza’s anthology The Definitive Collection.
+This track was also included in 2003 on Eliza’s anthology The Definitive Collection and in 2013 on her twenty-one professional years anthology Wayward Daughter.

 Karine Polwart sang this song as Shepherd Lad in 2001 on Battlefield Band’s CD Happy Daze.
 They noted: